ChidiebereMOk/Declining-Bee-Populations-in-the-US/README.md

 ---

-## **Climate Change**

-Climate change alters the blooming periods of plants that bees rely on for nectar and pollen.
-Extreme weather events like floods and droughts can also destroy bee habitats.

-### Effects:
-- Mismatch between bees' lifecycle and plant blooming schedules.
-- Habitat destruction due to extreme weather.
-- Changes in the range of both plants and bee species.

----

 ## **Monoculture Farming**

 Monoculture farming, where only one type of crop is grown, offers limited food diversity for bees.
 While some crops provide abundant food for bees during certain times of the year, they do not offer a year-round food supply.